Pertussis Information for Health Professionals

 Questions and answers regarding the use of Tdap vaccine.

-- Template memo: Tdap Vaccine for Pregnant Patients (Word: 30KB/1 page)
+- Template memo: Tdap Vaccine for Pregnant Patients (Word)

 Sample memo from the medical director for all office staff about providing Tdap vaccine to pregnant patients.

 - Check Your Vials: Is it Tdap, DTaP, or Td?